madmoizo/sveltekit-t4-repro/README.md

 # Vite plugin tailwindcss cleaner

 ## Why?
-Tailwind v4 as been released and the tailwind vite plugin does not (yet) purge automatically unused code (custom properties, keyframes).
+Tailwind v4 as been released and the tailwind vite plugin does not (yet) eliminate dead css (custom properties, keyframes).

 ## What does it do?
 - Remove unused keyframes